pagkly/Zed/Investopedia3/Behind Price Fixing.md

 ### Vertical Price Fixing

-Vertical price fixing occurs in the [supply chain](https://www.investopedia.com/terms/s/supplychain.asp) of production and distribution among manufacturers, wholesalers, and retailers.
+Vertical price fixing occurs in the [[supply chain]](https://www.investopedia.com/terms/s/supplychain.asp) of production and distribution among manufacturers, wholesalers, and retailers.
 When manufacturers collude to set minimum resale prices, this is termed resale price maintenance.
-In this case, manufacturers may agree to not deal with retailers who offer their products at a discount or for [rebate](https://www.investopedia.com/terms/r/rebate.asp).
+In this case, manufacturers may agree to not deal with retailers who offer their products at a discount or for [[rebate]](https://www.investopedia.com/terms/r/rebate.asp).
 Fixing minimum resale prices are inherently illegal in the U.S.

-On the other hand, an agreement among multiple manufacturers to set a maximum resale price is considered to be at least [prima facie](https://www.investopedia.com/terms/p/prima-facie.asp) competitive since the resulting outcome is lower prices for consumers.
+On the other hand, an agreement among multiple manufacturers to set a maximum resale price is considered to be at least [[prima facie]](https://www.investopedia.com/terms/p/prima-facie.asp) competitive since the resulting outcome is lower prices for consumers.
 In this case, the court will judge whether the sales agreement made was illegal.

 Retailers who find the maximum fixed price burdensome can switch to a different manufacturer or supplier who is not in cohesion with the price fixing entities.